Caples River (II+ & portages) or (IV+)

 The tramp in

-To access the gorge base as you hike up the valley, either walk directly across the paddock before entering the trees which climb up to the bridge over the gorge OR hike to the hut and then come back down on river right, crossing a small side stream and out onto an open paddock with a steep embankment.
+To access the gorge base as you hike up the valley, either walk directly across the paddock before entering the trees which climb up to the bridge over the gorge OR hike to the hut and then come back down on river right, crossing a small side stream and an old fencline with a stile.
+Then either walk through the trees down the side of the gorge to it`s base, or walk out onto an open paddock with a steep embankment.
 From the tree edge walk along this embankment for 200m and you will see a sheep track heading down the slope to the river.
 Head down this and turn left, then walk upstream to the gorge.
 This is also the portage if doing the upper section of the river.

 Beyond the mid Caples hut travel up the valley through bush and grassy clearings, after exiting the first section of bush turn right and scout the top gorge.
 Then continue on and after entering the beech forest at the end of Top Flat, the track passes a junction with Steele Creek, turn right and head down to the Deer Stalkers hut, the old DOC Upper Caples Hut.
 (4-5 hours from the carpark)